Realistic Coloring, Realistic Advice

-Coloring is where a lot of should'a-been artists end up.
+Coloring is where the coulda’, should’a, would’a almost artists end up.

-Crafty coloring feels artsy without being hard.
-You're not looking to drop your career to become a starving artist, you simply want to color better.
+Coloring feels artsy without being hard.
+You're not looking to become a starving artist, you simply want to color better.

 Side-tracked artists feel very comfortable in the crafting world.

-But there's a disconnect in the crafting community.
+But there's a strange disconnect in the crafting community.

-You're using artist grade, high quality materials and yet the level of craft instruction is stuck back at the paint-by-number kit level.
-You own Ferrari tools but you're stuck with tricycle techniques.
+You're using artist grade, high quality materials and yet the level of craft instruction is stuck back at the paint-by-number level.
+Ferrari tools with tricycle techniques.